Data is the new currency in 2021. Data exists everywhere.

 Hardware malfunction – When the NAS device itself is broken, the maintenance process is going to be troublesome.
-Failure of one of the NAS Hard Drive can be easily replaced with a new one, but the damage against the NAS Device itself cannot be retracted.
+Failure of one of the NAS Hard Drive can be easily replaced with a new one, but the damage to the NAS Device itself cannot be retracted.

-Furthermore, one cannot 100% guarantee the data will be fully protected while the maintenance process is on-going.
+Furthermore, one cannot 100% guarantee the data will be fully protected while the maintenance process is ongoing.

 Here’s one of an actual Synology RAID failure and why RAID is not the data backup you are going to rely on.